leangjia/blender_docs/manual/sculpt_paint/sculpting/tool_settings/brush_settings.rst

    the normal i.e. take the average of multiple normals.
 This influences the brush orientation;
    increasing this value causes the brush to follow a smooth version of the mesh, while a small value causes the brush to closely follow the contours of the mesh.
+Hardness
+   How close the brush falloff starts from the edge of the brush.
 Autosmooth
    Sets the amount of smoothing to be applied to each stroke.
 Topology